hems/m4l-dynamic-interface-js/README.md

  By removing this "class" idea we can start working in a more oiled way that will make things like the "this." operator disappear and our mind as js developer expand.

-Thinking about functions is the way to go.
+ Thinking of code as single independent functions is the way to go ( more on that another time )

  -> add 80 characters ruler

  -> Default value for parameters

- For instance on createMultiSlider we can have a default value of 3 for the numberOfSliders parameter.

  -> storing data on a variable state an using the length of the array as index